-- 55. The Compliance Assurance and Regulatory Management Unit (CARMU) was established in 2020, with the function of overseeing the reporting activities of contractors and managing the workflow between different units of the secretariat and between the secretariat and the Legal and Technical Commission.
-As the number and complexity of exploration contracts has grown, it has become necessary to increase the capacity of the secretariat to deliver the functions expected of it under the current regulations on exploration and the proposed draft regulations on exploitation.
-CARMU's overall goal is to be the principal point of contact for contractors through which the secretariat fulfils its specific responsibilities under the Convention, the 1994 Agreement and the rules, regulations, and procedures of the Authority with respect to the supervision and control of activities in the Area. - 56.
-To achieve this goal, CARMU focuses on implementing the following seven objectives that are aligned to relevant ISA strategic directions as outlined in the ISA Strategic Plan 2019-2025:
+- 55. The Compliance Assurance and Regulatory Management Unit was established in 2020, with the function of overseeing the reporting activities of contractors and managing the workflow between different units of the secretariat and between the secretariat and the Legal and Technical Commission.
+As the number and complexity of exploration contracts have grown, it has become necessary to increase the capacity of the secretariat to deliver the functions expected of it under the current regulations on exploration and the proposed draft regulations on exploitation.
+The overall goal of the Compliance Assurance and Regulatory Management Unit is to be the principal point of contact for contractors through which the secretariat fulfils its specific responsibilities under the Convention, the Agreement and the rules, regulations and procedures of the Authority with respect to the supervision and control of activities in the Area. - 56.
+To achieve this goal, the focus of the Compliance Assurance and Regulatory Management Unit is on implementing the following seven objectives, which are aligned with the relevant strategic directions outlined in the strategic plan of the Authority for 2019-2025: - (a) Effectively manage applications for the approval of plans of work for prospecting, exploration or exploitation, the extension of plans of work for exploration or exploitation and the renunciation of rights; - (b) Provide sound management oversight of active exploration and exploitation contracts;

-- (a) Effectively manage applications for approval of plans of work for prospecting, exploration or exploitation, extension for the plan of work for exploration or exploitation, and renunciation of rights. - (b) Provide sound management oversight on active exploration and exploitation contracts. - (c) Enhance contract management practices and transparency through the operationalisation of the seabed mining register (SMR). - (d) Strengthen the capability of CARMU and enhance collaboration with secretariat offices and other partners. - (e) Develop, review, and implement standard operating procedures (SOPs) and guidelines that are relevant to CARMU. - (f) Provide relevant information and sound advice to the Secretary General and the Legal and Technical Commission. - (g) Support contractors in the application of relevant rules, regulations, and procedures. - 57.
-After the approval of additional staff positions during the financial period 2023-2024, CARMU currently comprises one Chief (P-5), a Quality Assurance and Compliance Officer (P-4) a Contract Management Officer (P-3), and an Administrative Assistant (GS).
+- (c) Enhance contract management practices and transparency through the operationalization of the Seabed Mining Register; - (d) Strengthen the capability of the Compliance Assurance and Regulatory Management Unit and enhance collaboration with secretariat offices and other partners; - (e) Develop, review and implement standard operating procedures and guidelines that are relevant to the Compliance Assurance and Regulatory Management Unit; - (f) Provide relevant information and sound advice to the Secretary-General and the Legal and Technical Commission; - (g) Support contractors in the application of relevant rules, regulations and procedures. - 57.
+Following the approval of additional staff positions during the financial period 2023-2024, the Compliance Assurance and Regulatory Management Unit currently comprises one Chief (P-5), a Quality Assurance and Compliance Officer (P-4), a Contract Management Officer (P-3) and an Administrative Assistant (GS).
 It is envisaged that one further position of Environmental Audit Officer (P-4) will be required to complement the current staffing establishment.
-In his initial projections contained in ISBA/28/FC/2, the Secretary-General had proposed the establishment of this position in 2025.
-Considering the need to minimize costs and considering unexpected delays in recruiting to CARMU in 2023, the Secretary-General proposes to defer this post to 2026, with an estimated incremental cost of \$225,000 for 2026 (including recruitment and installation costs). - 58.
+The establishment of this position was envisaged for 2025 in the indicative summary of the post requirements of the Compliance Assurance and Regulatory Management Unit (see ISBA/28/FC/2 and ISBA/28/FC/2/Corr.1, annex).
+Considering the need to minimize costs and the unexpected delays in recruiting to the Compliance Assurance and Regulatory Management Unit in 2023, the Secretary-General proposes to defer the establishment of this post to 2026, with an estimated incremental cost of \$225,000 for 2026 (including recruitment and installation costs). - 58.
 The Environmental Audit Officer will play a pivotal role in carrying out environmental audits of contractors' activities and contribute to enabling the Authority to fulfil its environmental management and monitoring mandate in line with regulatory requirements.
-These include the anticipated submission of an increased number of environmental impact statements in relation to the testing of mining components or other activities requiring an environmental impact assessment during exploration, as well as potential applications for the approval of plans of work for exploitation after the regulations have been adopted. - 59.
-Non-post costs for the Unit amount to \$290,000 for the financial period and are attributed to the ongoing development of the seabed mining register, the annual contractors' meetings and inspections of contractors' activities.
+These requirements include the anticipated submission of an increased number of environmental impact statements in relation to the testing of mining components or other activities requiring an environmental impact assessment during exploration, as well as potential applications for the approval of plans of work for exploitation after the regulations have been adopted. - 59.
+Non-post costs for the Unit amount to \$290,000 for the financial period and are attributed to the ongoing development of the Seabed Mining Register, annual contractors' meetings and inspections of contractors' activities.

 VI.
-The Enterprise (Section V)
+The Enterprise (section V)